CluckeyMcCormick/fictional-guacamole/FicGuac/tests/README.md

 ## Cubit Driver Test
 The *Kinematic Driver* is the core concept being tested here.
 It's meant to test both the driver's basic movement functionality as well as demonstrate how easy it is to make integrate and use the *Kinematic Driver*.

-## Slope Step Test
-A very key test, this scene tests how the *Pawn* tackles slopes of a certain steepness and slopes of a certain height.
-This is very important to how the *Pawn* moves around the world.

-It could use an update - there should be a button to skip the current test.

-As the potential movement types increase, there will probably be a new test that is similar to this one (yet tests everything a bit more).

 ## Viewport Shader Test
 This scene tests various *Viewport Shaders* from our *Special Effects* directory.
 More specifically, it serves as a test of all the *Viewport Shaders* that are used for cutaways/xray - i.e. showing the position of something behind an occluding surface.
 It tests how these shaders interact with each other and various extant game assets.